 Additionally, by overtly and consistently focusing on ’emerging composers’ and often equating that term with those under 25/30, these organisations can inadvertently uphold myths of meritocracy and continue to prevent access to professional and portfolio development to a range of groups affected by conscious discrimination and unconscious bias – by not taking into account this prior and continuing discrimination through historic systemic exclusionary practises (for example, being self-taught, denied access to educational institutions through generations, facing caring responsibilities or long-term health issues, coming to composition later on in life or through a non-institutional route), organisations and ensembles can facilitate intersectional discrimination based on age, gender identity, sexual identity, class, race, ethnicity and disability.
 This ‘call for pieces’ is designed to be free and accessible to all by using inclusionary workshop practises, placing no limits on age, location, educational background or experience, completely removing the element of competition and reducing barriers due to financial status.
 James recognises that there will be experiences that are not recognised within this short statement and endeavours to continue to listen, work and improve this process and his wider work to be more understanding, generous and inclusive.

-For 2022, James will commission 3 new works by Nick Dunston, Yaz Lancaster and Jamie Elless through the GVL Scholarship.
-The programme of public workshops and performances will be announced soon.
+For 2022/23, James will commission 3 new works by Nick Dunston, Yaz Lancaster and Jamie Elless through the GVL Scholarship.
 Read more here.

 If you’re interested in getting involved, contact me here